dewiniaid/BlueprintExtensions/README.md

   against some existing structure -- i.e. for tiling solar layouts.

 * Blueprint Mirror: Mirror a blueprint horizontally or vertically, correctly fixing most entities can be fixed.

+* Wireswap: Swap circuit wire colors within a blueprint.

+* Rotate: Rotates a blueprint.
+This modifies the actual blueprint rather than its in-game placement direction.
+  This is useful if you have a book of related blueprints and want them all facing the same direction.

+**Note: All of these features (except the Blueprint Updater) will modify the blueprint being affected.**
+  Copies of blueprints that are in your blueprint library (or the game's blueprint library) are unaffected.

 ## Known Issues
 * Blueprint Updaters are tied to the last blueprint you had selected when you created one -- not the blueprint you had when that specific updater was created.
 There currently does not exist a way to associate data with a specific